 - If quoting Scripture, please include the book, verse number(s) and version of the Bible.
 Avoid paraphrasing.

 - Try to avoid using jargon/abbreviations.
 Explain any such words or phrases early in the blog.

-- What does “Be Transformed” mean to me?
+- What does “Follow Jesus” mean to you?

 But the wisdom that comes from heaven is first of all pure; then peace-loving, considerate, submissive, full of mercy and good fruit, impartial and sincere.

 Let your speech always be with grace, as though seasoned with salt, so that you will know how you should respond to each person.